AtharvaU8/CastlePass/README.md

 ### Security

-- Hashing Algorithm – Uses strong cryptographic hashing to generate secure passwords.
+- SHA-256 Hashing – Every password is generated using the SHA-256 hashing algorithm, ensuring high security and randomness.
-- Randomized Encryption – Ensures your passwords are tough to guess.
+- Strong Passwords – The algorithm generates passwords with a mix of uppercase, lowercase, numbers, and symbols for extra protection.

 ### Privacy